Making a Consulate Appointment

 Finally, a calendar with the available appointments will open.
 Select the date and time you prefer and once finalized, you will receive a confirmation email.

-Print the confirmation page and present it at the Mexican consulate on the appointment day, with the other required documentation.
+Print the confirmation page and present it at the Mexican consulate on the appointment day, with the other documentation.